United National Movement: First term in opposition (2012-2016)

 Soon after coming to power, the Georgian Dream coalition started persecuting UNM government officials with criminal charges ranging from embezzlement to abuse of power and torture.
 Former Prime Minister Vano Merabishvili, governor of Kakheti Zurab Tchiaberashvili, and Head of the Penitentiary Department Bacho Akhalaia were among the ones who were arrested.
 Overall more than 20,000 complaints were filed by citizens and inmates with the Prosecutor's Office in connection to the past administration, including 4,000 cases of alleged torture or ill-treatment.
 In total thirty-five people were persecuted.
 With its reputation being tarnished, widespread calls were made by the public to ban the party altogether.
 The Georgian Dream coalition itself was divided over the issue with some factions supporting the move, while others such as the new chairman of parliament Davit Usupashvili preferring to persecute only specific individuals suspected of crimes.

 UNM emerged as the singular opposition party in the new parliament.
 During this time, Georgian politics shifted towards a two-party system and was marked by a confrontation between Georgian Dream and United National Movement.
-This confrontation shaped the identity of the two parties, with UNM becoming a party for the people disillusioned with the Georgian Dream government, while Georgian Dream became a front for those who featured UNM's return to power.
+This confrontation shaped the identity of the two parties, with UNM becoming a party for the people disillusioned with the Georgian Dream government, while Georgian Dream became a front for those who feared UNM's return to power.
 UNM began to build its identity on being the sole party capable of challenging Georgian Dream.